Louis P. Sheldon

-Biography
+Early life and education

 Louis Philip Sheldon was born in 1934 in Washington, D.C., the son of Rex and Gertrude Sheldon.
 His father was raised in the English Protestant tradition, his mother as an Orthodox Jew.
 He became a Christian in his teens.

-He earned a B.S. in history from Michigan State University in 1957.
-Sheldon and his wife, Beverly, married on August 24, 1957, and had four children.
+Sheldon earned a B.S. in history from Michigan State University in 1957.
 He received a M.Div. from Princeton Theological Seminary in 1960, the year he was also ordained a Presbyterian minister.

+Career
-He served as a pastor for churches in North Dakota and California, including Melodyland Christian Center in Anaheim, before striking out on his own as a lobbyist.

-Sheldon founded the Traditional Values Coalition (TVC) in 1980 as a non-denominational, grassroots movement.
+Sheldon served as a pastor in the 1960s and 1970s for churches in North Dakota and California, including Melodyland Christian Center in Anaheim, before striking out on his own as a lobbyist.
+He founded the Traditional Values Coalition (TVC) in 1980 as a non-denominational, grassroots movement.

 In the 1980s and 1990s he wielded influence first in California and then in Washington, DC as a lobbyist for conservative causes, once considered among the ten most influential figures in conservative evangelical politics.
-TVC has been designated an anti-gay hate group by the Southern Poverty Law Center (SPLC), citing TVC's use of "known falsehoods — claims about LGBT people that have been thoroughly discredited by scientific authorities — and repeated, groundless name-calling."
 Sheldon served as president of the organization from its founding (1980) until 2011.

-Sheldon left the Presbyterian ministry after 52 years and was ordained an Anglican priest in March 2012 at St. James Anglican Church (Newport Beach) California, which is part of the Anglican Church in North America.
+Sheldon began his career as an ordained minister in the Presbyterian Church USA, and later moved to the more conservative Presbyterian Church in America.
+He left the Presbyterian ministry after 52 years and was ordained an Anglican priest in March 2012 at St. James Anglican Church (Newport Beach) California, which is part of the Anglican Church in North America.
 Sheldon was a 2013 delegate representing the Anglican Diocese of The Armed Forces and Chaplaincy to GAFCON II, the Global Anglican Future Conference, in Nairobi, Kenya.

+Criticism

+TVC was designated an anti-gay hate group by the Southern Poverty Law Center (SPLC), citing TVC's use of "known falsehoods — claims about LGBT people that have been thoroughly discredited by scientific authorities — and repeated, groundless name-calling."
+Sheldon often responded to charges of homophobia and hate speech that he didn't hate gay people, but that he only wanted them to change.

+Sheldon was also criticized in the early 2000s for his financial association with gambling lobbyists including Jack Abramoff.
+At the time, he responded by saying that "Politics makes strange bedfellows.
+The devil had that money long enough.
+It was about time we got our hands on it."

+Personal life and death

+Sheldon and his wife, Beverly, married on August 24, 1957, and had four children.

 He died May 29, 2020, in Orange County, California, aged 85.